Louis I of Brzeg: Life

 Between 1349 and 1350 Louis took part in a pilgrimage to Rome.
 After the death of his father Bolesław III in 1352, Louis opted for a military solution to the conflicts with his brother.
-The war lasted for nearly six years (with interruptions thanks to the mediation attempts of Duke Konrad I of Oleśnica, of the Bishop of Wroclaw, Preczlaw of Pogarell and Emperor Charles IV himself).
+The war lasted for nearly six years (with interruptions thanks to the mediation attempts of Duke Konrad I of Oleśnica, of the Bishop of Wrocław, Preczlaw of Pogarell and Emperor Charles IV himself).
 The final agreement concluded between the brothers was signed on 23 July 1359.
 The winner in the conflict was Louis, who in addition to the confirmation of his government over Lubin, obtained from Wenceslas I the town of Chojnów, half of the Oława territory, the Duchy of Brzeg and a monetary compensation of 4,500 pieces of silver.
 For his part, Louis promised to pay half of his late father's debts and formally renounced all claim over the Duchy of Legnica.

 Wenceslaus died on 2 June 1364, leaving four underage sons.
 Louis took the regency on behalf of his nephews until 1373 (initially he shared the regency with his sister-in-law, Anna of Teschen, until 1367).
 From the beginning of his regency, he made significant efforts to save the Legnica treasury and to eliminate the specter of bankruptcy.
 His talent in government affairs caused Louis I to be actively involved in the rule of Legnica by the request of his eldest nephew Rupert I, who followed most of his advice.

 Thanks to the great improvement of the Legnica finances, Louis I was able to retake the half of the Duchy of Brzeg-Oława lost by his late brother (in 1368) and also acquired the towns of Kluczbork, Byczyna, Wołczyn (in 1373) and Niemcza (years 1392–1395).

-In order to maintain his sole authority over his lands, despite the attainment of majority of his eldest son Henry VII, Louis I didn't give him a separate state, and only named him co-regent - but without any real power - in 1360 or 1361.
+In order to maintain his sole authority over his lands, despite the attainment of majority of his eldest son Henry VII, Louis I didn't give him a separate state, and only named him co-regent – but without any real power – in 1360 or 1361.
 Henry VII received his own district only in 1395 (at the age of 52 years): Niemcza, purchased by his father three years before.

 Louis I participated actively in foreign politics.
 On 21 May 1379, with his brother Wenceslaus I, he renewed his homage to King Wenceslaus IV.
 In exchange, the King promised the succession to the whole Duchy of Legnica-Brzeg only to the descendants of Bolesław III the Generous from then on, which saved this line of the House of Piast from further intrusions by their relatives.
-A second renewal of homage took place on 6 January 1383, but this time Louis I had to renounce any claims over the duchies whose current holders were relatives of the King of Bohemia: Wroclaw, Schweidnitz and Jawor.
+A second renewal of homage took place on 6 January 1383, but this time Louis I had to renounce any claims over the duchies whose current holders were relatives of the King of Bohemia: Wrocław, Schweidnitz and Jawor.